-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing 6. a.
-Properties, effects, and basic principles underlying the use and administration of pharmacotherapeutic agents, including clients' responses. b.
-Effects of misuse of prescription and nonprescription medications and other substances.
 6. a.
-Principles and rationale underlying the use, administration, and interaction of pharmacotherapeutic and psychopharmacotherapeutic agents using evidence-based outcomes which impact clients' responses. b.
+Properties, effects, and basic principles underlying the use and administration of pharmacotherapeutic agents, including patients' responses. b.
 Effects of misuse of prescription and nonprescription medications and other substances.
 6. a.
-Principles and rationale underlying the use, administration, and interaction of pharmacotherapeutic and psychopharmacotherapeutic agents, and research studies impacting clients' responses to these agents. b.
-Effects of misuse of prescription and nonprescription medications and other substances.
-7. Coping mechanisms for managing stress and identifying resources for crisis management.
-Principles and strategies of stress management, crisis intervention, and conflict management.
-Principles, strategies, theories, and models of stress, crisis responses, and conflict management.
+Principles and rationale underlying the use, administration, and interaction of pharmacotherapeutic and psychopharmacotherapeutic agents using evidence-based outcomes which impact patients' responses to these agents. b.
+Effects of misuse of prescription and nonprescription medications and other substances 6. a.
+Principles and rationale underlying the use, administration, and interaction of pharmacotherapeutic and psychopharmacotherapeutic agents and research studies impacting patients' responses to these agents. b.
+Effects of misuse of prescription and nonprescription medications and other substances 7.
+Coping mechanisms for managing stress and identifying resources for crisis management.
+7. Principles and strategies of stress management, crisis intervention, and conflict management.
+7. Principles, strategies, theories, and models of stress, crisis responses, and conflict management.
 8. Code of vocational nurse ethics and patient's rights.
-Code of ethics, ethical practices, and patient's rights; and framework for ethical decision-making.
-Code of ethics, ethical practices, current issues, and patient's rights in the health care delivery system.
+8. Code of ethics, ethical practices, and patient's rights and framework for ethical decision-making.
+8. Code of ethics, ethical practices, current issues, and patient's rights in the health care delivery system.
 9. Legal parameters of vocational nursing practice and health care.
-Legal parameters of professional nursing practice and health care.
-Legal standards and implications for professional nursing care in multiple health care delivery settings.
-10. Available intradisciplinary and interdisciplinary resources within the employment setting.
-10. Intradisciplinary and interdisciplinary resources and organizational relationships including structure, function, and utilization of resources.
-10. Intradisciplinary and interdisciplinary resources and organizational relationships including structure, function, and utilization of health care delivery system resources.
+9. Legal parameters of professional nursing practice and health care.
+9. Legal standards and implications for professional nursing care in multiple health care delivery settings.